ariveram128/NFC-Rental-System/README.md

 #### Rental Logic ✅
 - Created basic framework with placeholder implementation
 - Function definitions in place for future business logic
+- Added full rental simulation with start, end, and tracking features
+- Shell commands for managing rentals and viewing status

 #### Backend Simulation ✅
 - Implemented simulated backend connection in the gateway